Venu-Koka-Dev/complete-cloud-reference/aws/P2: An Enterprise internal portal.md

  - High availability in backend service:
     a.
 We can use virtual machines acting as web servers which aren’t highly available by default, but we can launch multiple virtual machines in different data centers to achieve high availability
     b.
 A load balancer checks the health of the web servers and forwards requests to healthy machines
- - High avsailability in database layer:
+ - High availability in database layer:
     a.
 The database service is offered with replication and fail-over handling i.e. in case the primary database instance fails, the standby database is promoted as the new primary database automatically

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Strategy 2: Setting up a dedicated network connection to reduce network costs and increase network throughput in the future